EBay study questions value of Google's main ad service

 The study highlights a potential problem for Google, which generated $46 billion in ad revenue last year, up from $38 billion in 2011.

-Some leading e-commerce companies, such as eBay and Amazon.com Inc (AMZN.O), that have traditionally been big buyers of Google paid search ads may not need the service as much anymore.
+Some leading e-commerce companies, such as eBay and Amazon.com Inc, that have traditionally been big buyers of Google paid search ads may not need the service as much anymore.

 "This has to be a major concern for Google," said Oren Etzioni, an online search expert at the University of Washington and co-founder of shopping search service Decide.com.